-ThinkPlay blocks are compatible with Duplo™ bricks.
-Unlike the situation with Duplo bricks, as children get older, they don’t have to graduate to different types of ThinkPlay blocks.
+Morphun blocks can connect with DUPLO™ bricks, although the two products are not affiliated.
+Unlike the situation with DUPLO bricks, as children get older, they don’t have to graduate to different types of Morphun blocks.
 Instead, the kits for older children add different types of blocks, wheels, gears, rods, cranks, and other components that allow them to build much more complex creations with the same blocks.

 The preschool kit comes with a guide that says kindergarten on the cover.
 However, the guide is presented in three sections with the first two sections written for children two and a half and older, and the third section is written for ages four and up.